iocafe/iocafe-doc/source/platform-abstraction/serialization/191026-integer-serialization.rst

 ﻿Integer serialization
 =========================
 Serialization format is packed  by integer value.
-Packed format is type and architecture independent , number of  bytes generated depends only on value.
+Packed format is type and architecture independent, number of  bytes generated depends only on value.
 Maximum integer size is 64 bits.

 Bits in first byte byte NNNNSxxx:
     • NNNN number of follower bytes.